Most Famous Tennis Logos

 Logo Laver Cup

-The Laver Cup logo stands out for its refined style, where letters are turned into striking shapes.
-The silver tone of the text conveys the tournament’s premium feel, reflecting the status of the competition named after legendary Rod Laver, who won all four Grand Slam tournaments in one year.
-Founded on Roger Federer’s initiative, the tournament annually brings together Europe’s best players and a team representing the rest of the world, emphasizing global unity through tennis.
-The identity communicates prestige and history, recalling the sport’s golden age and modern popularity.
+The Laver Cup logo stands out for its refined style, in which letters are rendered as striking shapes.
+The silver tone of the text conveys the tournament’s premium feel, reflecting the status of the competition named after the legendary Rod Laver, who won all four Grand Slam tournaments in a single year.
+Founded on Roger Federer’s initiative, the tournament brings together Europe’s best players and a team representing the rest of the world each year, emphasizing global unity through tennis.
+The identity conveys prestige and history, evoking the sport’s golden age and its modern popularity.

 United Cup